 iPhone 14 Pro Storage Options

-As for the iPhone 14 Pro, there are four storage options, but they’re different than Apple’s iPhone 14 and iPhone 14 Plus options.
+As for the iPhone 14 Pro, there are four storage options, but they’re different than the company’s iPhone 14 and iPhone 14 Plus variants.

 iPhone 14 Pro Max Storage Options

 The largest and most expensive iPhone 14 model, the iPhone 14 Pro Max, comes in the same sizes as the iPhone 14 Pro: 128GB, 256GB, 512GB, and 1TB.

 Pay for Storage Today or Pay Later

 You can add additional storage to Android devices using external memory cards, but the iPhone 14 series, like its predecessors, doesn’t have a microSD card slot.
 If you want to add additional storage to your new iPhone you’ll need to use iCloud or buy a Lightning-compatible drive.